Sofia Gruskin, JD, MIA

 In recent years, Gruskin has served on the Board of Directors at the Guttmacher Institute, the Institute of Medicine’s Committee on the Outcome and Impact Evaluation of Global HIV/AIDS Programs Implemented Under the Lantos/Hyde Act of 2008, the Technical Advisory Group for the High-Level Working Group on the Health and Human Rights of Women, Children and Adolescents; the Technical Advisory Group of the UN Global Commission on HIV and the Law, as well as the UNAIDS Reference Group on HIV and Human Rights; and the Global Advisory Board on Sexual Health and Wellbeing.
 Gruskin was with Harvard University’s T.H.
-Chan School of Public Health for many years; director of the Program on International Health and Human Rights and associate professor in the department of Global Health and Population; and co-director of the Interdepartmental Program on Women, Gender and Health.
+Chan School of Public Health for many years as director of the Program on International Health and Human Rights and associate professor in the Department of Global Health and Population.
+She also co-directed the Interdepartmental Program on Women, Gender and Health.